aesthetic-suite/framework/packages/aesthetic/README.md

 | [Glamor][glamor] | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ |
 | [JSS][jss] | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ |

-And the following libraries are not supported.
+The following libraries are currently not supported.

 * [CSSX](https://github.com/krasimir/cssx) -
   Does not generate unique class names during compilation and instead